+Mobile devices now account for over half of all Internet traffic, with the majority of this traffic dominated by apps.
 Android, Google’s mobile operating system, leads the global smartphone operating system market with an 81% market share.
-This, combined with frequent updates and a loyal following of users, makes it a top choice for businesses wanting to release an app.
+This, combined with frequent updates and a loyal following of users, makes it a top choice for businesses that think of mobile app development.

 There are three main ways to hire an Android developer:

 or by teaming up with a group of external mobile app development consultants.

 The method you opt for depends on several criteria.
 Consider these points when weighing your options:

 What is your budget?